 - Advocacy Year In Review

 This annual publication serves as a roundup of the year's Advocacy & Industry Relations objectives and successes.
-An educational tool for music professionals and policy makers alike, the publication can be accessed at www.grammy.com/advocacy (click Year in Review)
+An educational tool for music professionals and policy-makers alike, the publication can be accessed by clicking Year in Review on the right

 - Online And Social Media Engagement